korcsmarosgroup/organoid_regulatory_networks/README.md

 #### Output
 The output of the stage is two regulatory networks (one for each DEG dataset) in a tab delimited text format where each row represents an interaction.
 All target nodes are markers of the relevant cell type based on the markers from Haber el al. All nodes are DEGs in the relevant dataset.

-Additionally, the code creates heatplots (and associated datatables) indicating the regulator-marker interactions and the overlap of regulators between the Paneth cell and goblet cell datasets.
+Additionally, the code creates heatplots (and associated data tables) indicating the regulator-marker interactions and the overlap of regulators between the Paneth cell and goblet cell datasets.

 #### Code
 The code is found in the directory *Regulator_marker_network/*.
 The script *filter_network_target.py* should be run first.